-First collect a bunch of items from around the office or bring a collection of trinkets (op shops are a good location to find items) and put them all in a box so no one can see what is in there.
+First, collect a bunch of items from around the office or bring a collection of trinkets (op shops are an excellent location to find items) and put them all in a box so no one can see what is in there.
 Gather the group and select a random item from the box.
-Give it to the first person (this is where the Hell part comes in!) they must present to the group for one to two minutes talking about the random item and why it is one of their most treasured possessions.
+Give it to the first person (this is where the Hell part comes in!).
+They must present to the group for one to two minutes, talking about the random item and why it is one of their most treasured possessions.

-Next the same person needs to pick a current piece of work they are undertaking and talk about why it is important to the business.
+Next, the same person needs to pick a current piece of work they are undertaking and talk about why it is essential to the business.
 After the first challenge, everyone finds this a lot easier!

 You can even host Show and Hell during lunchtime and have it catered.
 It can be a monthly catch-up that everyone looks forward to.
 Afterwards, you can continue to hang out and bond as a team.

-Remember, most people are eager to share interesting things about their work but not everyone gets the opportunity.
-When you make “Show and Hell” a regular occurrence, it gives everyone a chance to share, even managers.
+Remember, most people are eager to share exciting things about their work, but not everyone gets the opportunity.
+Making “Show and Hell” a regular occurrence gives everyone a chance to share, even managers.

 Equipment: White Board, Paper, Pens

 Companies pay big money to build a swoon-worthy mission statement.
-But its easy to miss the mark if your team fails to understand what it means or worse still do not know it.
+But it's easy to miss the mark if your team fails to understand what it means or, worse still, does not know it.

-To help ensure your mission statement resonates better with your team, try this exercise.
+Try this exercise to help ensure your mission statement resonates better with your team.

-Start by writing your company’s mission statement on the whiteboard twice and then remove key nouns, verbs, and adjectives from the second one.
+Start by writing your company’s mission statement on the whiteboard twice, and then remove critical nouns, verbs, and adjectives from the second one.
 Leave an underline in their place.

-This exercise helps everyone understand the company mission and gives teams the chance to reinterpret in their own ways.
+This exercise helps everyone understand the company's mission and gives teams the chance to reinterpret in their way.

 Equipment: Paper, Pencils / Markers, Collection of Pictures of Everyday Items

-The Invisible Picture as a team-building activity that is great for face-to-face teams and for teams that are working online.
+The Invisible Picture is a team-building activity that is great for face-to-face teams and for teams that are working online.
 The purpose of this is to strengthen communication between team members.

 Give one person a picture from your collection.
-The team member with the picture must describe the image without using any words that give it away, while all the other team members will draw pictures of the item being described.
+The team member with the picture must describe the image without using words that give it away, while all the other team members will draw pictures of the described item.